Enhancing nanoscale charged colloid crystallization near a metastable liquid binodal

-Through this establishment of possible kinetic pathways, we find that the liquid phase provides new opportunities to optimize self-assembly.
-First, liquid appears before or in tandem with SL for all quenches beneath the colloid-liquid binodal in \textbf{Figure \ref{Fkinetics}e}, suggesting that the two-step and effective one-step processes are faster than the one-step process in this region, consistent with findings from simulations\cite{ten_wolde_enhancement_1997,wedekind_optimization_2015,haxton_crystallization_2015} and protein crystallization\cite{haas_interface_2000,galkin_control_2000} experiments (\textbf{Figure \ref{Fdesign}b}).
-Furthermore, we find that self-assembly in the liquid environment has important implications for the relationship between rate and resulting SL order.
-We compared the one-step data in \textbf{Figures \ref{FSAXS}a, S3a, S7a}, and \textbf{\ref{Fkinetics}a} in which no liquid is present to the data in \textbf{Figures \ref{FSAXS}b, S3c, S7c}, and \textbf{\ref{Fkinetics}c} in the effective one-step regime where liquid is present (\textbf{Figure S12}).
-These two experiments have similar Avrami rate constants, but the width of the (111) Bragg peak is slightly smaller when liquid is present (\textbf{Figure S13}), suggesting that the emergent SL grains are larger and/or less strained when liquid is present.
-Furthermore, \textbf{Figure \ref{Fdesign}a} compares the $\sim$equilibrium (111) peak widths (\textbf{Figure S14}) as a function of volume fraction, $\phi_0$ (grey), to the corresponding trend in rate constant, $k$, for the same set of effective one-step experiments.
-Typically, speeding up crystallization introduces disorder (purple curve, \textbf{Figure \ref{Fdesign}c})\cite{haxton_crystallization_2015,tanner_situ_2024}, but we find that as the rate increases, the peak width decreases, i.e., SL quality improves (orange curve, \textbf{Figure \ref{Fdesign}c}).
-We have therefore identified a regime in which not only does the crystallization process speed up without compromising order, but the crystal quality can actually be further improved as the rate of the process increases.
-The liquid surrounding the growing crystal surface likely reduces incorporation of defects\cite{haas_interface_2000}.
-While detailed kinetic study of the effective one-step regime permitted elucidation of these benefits, the ability to crystallize from a dense liquid intermediate as compared to via diffusion-limited recruitment of particles, should be beneficial anywhere within the metastable liquid-colloid binodal.
-Thus, we discover that the metastable liquid provides routes to optimize the rate and quality of assembled SLs that are not present in conventional one-step crystallization and provides a powerful way to avoid gelation/kinetic trapping.
+Second, we find that self-assembly in the liquid environment has important implications for the relationship between rate and resulting SL order. \textbf{Figure \ref{Fdesign}a} compares the $\sim$equilibrium (111) peak widths (\textbf{Figures S\ref{SI-FWHM}} and \textbf{S\ref{SI-FWHMfit}}) as a function of volume fraction, $\phi_0$ (grey), to the corresponding trend in rate constant, $k$, for the same set of effective one-step experiments (orange in \textbf{Figure \ref{Fkinetics}e}).
+We find that as the rate increases, the peak width decreases, i.e., SL quality improves (orange curve, \textbf{Figure \ref{Fdesign}c}).
+We have therefore identified a regime (orange region in \textbf{Figure \ref{Fkinetics}}) in which not only does the crystallization process speed up without compromising order, but the crystal quality can actually be further improved as the rate of the process increases.
+While we cannot unequivocally determine the mechanism of the increased SL quality, we expect it to be a combination of defect annealing (\textbf{Figure S\ref{SI-FWHM}}) and that the liquid surrounding the growing crystal surface likely reduces incorporation of defects\cite{haas_interface_2000}.
+Detailed kinetic study of the effective one-step regime permitted elucidation of these benefits and suggests optimal ability to maximize rate, crystallinity, and yield at and to the right of the text label in the orange region of \textbf{Figure \ref{Fkinetics}e}.
+The ability to crystallize from a dense liquid intermediate as compared to via diffusion-limited recruitment of particles, should be beneficial anywhere within the metastable liquid-colloid binodal.
+Direct comparison of the impact of one- and two-step mechanisms on SL quality at the same quench depth and volume fraction is challenging since, kinetically, one of the mechanisms tends to dominate at any specific location in the phase diagram.
+The liquid-containing pathways are, however, unique in that the metastable liquid provides routes to optimize the rate and quality of assembled SLs that are not present in conventional one-step crystallization and provides a powerful way to avoid gelation/kinetic trapping.
+This finding should be generalizable to other short-range interacting systems.